NoraH2004/adv-absa/video-script.md

 -------------
 ### BERT

 Let’s start with BERT.
-BERT is a transformer-based language model introduced in 2018 by Gooogle Researches.
-Since then it is the SOTA transformer model applied in Natural Language Processing tasks.
+BERT is a transformer-based language model introduced in 2018 by Google researchers.
+Since then it is the state-of-the-art transformer model applied in Natural Language Processing tasks.

 One of these tasks is called ABSA, which is an abbreviation for Aspect Based Sentiment Analysis.
 A fine-grained Sentiment Analysis that extracts both, the aspect mentioned in a sentence and the sentiment associated with these aspects.